Giancarloff/Exercises/C/SMEM/README.md

 # Simple Memory Management (SMeM)

 #### I asked for ChatGPT to give me an exercise to do in C and one of the suggestions was implementing a custom memory allocator.
-The file `smem.h` resulted from this.
+The file `smem.h` and `smem.c` resulted from this.
 Specifically, the exercise asked for:
 ##### `1. malloc`
 ##### `2. free`
 ##### `3. realloc`